Randomization and Bias in Cancer Clinical Trials

 - Single-blinded trials are those in which you do not know which group you are in and which intervention you are receiving until the trial is over.

-- Double-blinded trials are those in which neither you nor the investigators know which group you are in until the end of the trial.
+- Double-blinded trials are those in which neither you nor the researchers know which group you are in until the end of the trial.

 Blinding helps prevent bias.
 For instance, if patients or doctors knew the patient’s treatment group, it might affect the way they report different health changes.
 However, not all treatment trials can be blinded.
 For example, the unusual side effects of a new treatment or the way in which it is given may make it clear who is getting it and who is not.